mpilhlt/reference-extraction/docs/content/workshop-2023/programme.md

 Hybrid Workshop at the [Max Planck Institute for Legal History and Legal Theory (mpilhlt)](https://www.lhlt.mpg.de/en/), 15/16 May, 2023

+The video recordings are available [at TIB AV-Portal](https://av.tib.eu/series/1812).

 All times are Frankfurt time, that is CEST (UTC/GMT +2 hours)

 ### Monday 15 May 2023